 - A hotspot is where the Interaction takes place.
 A hotspot can be any object within the original frame, such as a link, button, image or icon, etc.

 - Connections are the blue arrows or "noodles" that connect the hotspot to the destination.
 We apply the interaction and animation settings via the connection.

 - A flow is the network of connected frames that form a path through a prototype.
 Each flow has its own starting point.
 You can have multiple flows within a prototype.

 - The starting point is the first frame of a flow.
 Set multiple starting points to show different flows of the prototype in Presentation view.

 - The trigger determines what type of interaction with the hotspot will cause the prototype to advance.
-This could be a mouse or touch interaction e.g. tap, drag, click, hover, etc.
+This could be a mouse or touch interaction, such as a tap, drag, click, hover, etc.

 - The destination is where the transition ends.
 This must be a top-level frame - a frame that is added directly to the canvas - and not an object within a frame.
 If we think of moving from A to B, A is the hotspot and B is the destination.

 - The action defines the type of progression is occurring in the prototype.
 For example, the action could be to navigate to another frame, or open an external URL.